 Why Organizations Use It

 NIST is often chosen for its depth, clarity, and flexibility.
 It’s especially useful for organizations that want a strong foundation for risk management or that must comply with U.S. government cybersecurity expectations.
+For a practical walkthrough of the framework’s current version, see our NIST CSF 2.0 guide for small business.

 ISO 27001: International Standard for Information Security Management